Jan Gardner Scholarship

 Announcement of Recipient

-Winner will be notified in late March and publically announced at the AAF District 7 Spring Convention in April 2016 in Johnson City, TN.
+Winner will be notified in late March and publically announced at the AAF District 7 Spring Convention in April 2017 in Jackson, Mississippi.

 Applications Must Include

 - Letter of recommendation from a supervising academic official in the applicant’s major field

 - Typed essay of no more than 500 words on one of the following topics: